Here’s the State of Missouri traffic and injury liability laws you need. Protect your right to compensation for injuries caused by a negligent driver.

 A driver involved in an accident resulting in injury or death to any person, including other drivers, passengers, and/ or passersby must give their name, address and the registration number of the car they are driving and their driver’s license number to any person injured in the accident, or to a police officer or the nearest police station of judicial officer.

 Moreover the driver must render to any person injured in the accident reasonable assistance, including making of arrangements to transfer the injured person to a physician, surgeon, or hospital for medical or surgical treatment if it is apparent medical treatment is required.

 Leaving the scene of a motor vehicle accident is class A misdemeanor but becomes a class D felony if the accident resulted in injury, property damage in excess of one thousand ($1000) dollars, or if the driver has previously pled guilty or have been found guilty of this same offense.

 Accidents Involving Death, Personal Injury, or Substantial Bodily Injury

 A driver involved in an accident resulting in injury or death of any person must immediately stop and remain at the scene of the accident until the driver has fulfilled the requirements of Section Section 302.0600.

 Section 302.0600 reads in part that the driver must give their name, address the registration number of the car they are driving, and their driver’s license number to any person injured in the accident or a police officer.

 A driver involved in a motor vehicle accident that caused injury, death, or damage must immediately give notice to the nearest police office.

-For more information about auto insurance in Missouri, see the State of Missouri Auto Claim brochure.
+For more information, see the State of Missouri Auto Claim brochure.